goat-community/goat/_docs/heatmap.md

 </tr></table>

 #### 2. Classification
-In order to classify the computed accessibility levels, that we computed for each grid cell, a classification using quintiles is used.
+In order to classify the accessibility levels that were computed for each grid cell, a classification based on quintiles is used.

 #### 3. Example of calculation
 ##### 3.1 Calculation travel times
-The following example illustrates how the gravity-based heat-map is calculated.
+The following example illustrates how the gravity-based heatmap is computed.
 The travel times are calculated for each grid cell to the concerning destination on the street network.

 <img class="img-responsive" src="../../img/grid_groceries.png" title="Accessibility to groceries" style="width: 600px;"/>

-For one grid cell the calculation could be done like in the following examples:
+For one grid cell the calculation could be done as in the following examples:

 Uniform sensitivity parameter:
 <img class="img-responsive" src="../../img/accessiblity_uniform_sensitivity-index.png" style="width: 500px;">